 The Children’s Book Project

 The Children’s Book Project is a registered charity.
-We work with settings across the Capital to redistribute thousands of new and gently used books to children and their families.
+We work with settings across the UK to redistribute thousands of new and gently used books to children and their families.

 Liberty Venn is a researcher and parent of two children living in West London.
 In the course of her work with literacy-oriented charities and with children’s publishers she became aware of the positive role that early access to books plays in children’s development and in their outcomes.